 declared by the regulations to be a corresponding law;

-“equivalent certificate” means a certificate issued under a corresponding law that corresponds to a recognition certificate issued under this Act;
+equivalent certificate means a certificate issued under a corresponding law that corresponds to a recognition certificate issued under this Act;

-“gender characteristics” means the physical characteristics by virtue of which a person is identified as male or female;
+gender characteristics means the physical characteristics by virtue of which a person is identified as male or female;

-“medical practitioner” has the meaning given by section 3 of the Medical Act 1894;
+medical practitioner has the meaning given by section 3 of the Medical Act 1894;

-“president” means the president of the Board;
+president means the president of the Board;

-“reassignment procedure” means a medical or surgical procedure (or a combination of such procedures) to alter the genitals and other gender characteristics of a person, identified by a birth certificate as male or female, so that the person will be identified as a person of the opposite sex and includes, in relation to a child, any such procedure (or combination of procedures) to correct or eliminate ambiguities in the child’s gender characteristics;
+reassignment procedure means a medical or surgical procedure (or a combination of such procedures) to alter the genitals and other gender characteristics of a person, identified by a birth certificate as male or female, so that the person will be identified as a person of the opposite sex and includes, in relation to a child, any such procedure (or combination of procedures) to correct or eliminate ambiguities in the child’s gender characteristics;

-“recognition certificate” means a certificate issued under this Act that identifies a person who has undergone a reassignment procedure as being of the sex to which the person has been reassigned;
+recognition certificate means a certificate issued under this Act that identifies a person who has undergone a reassignment procedure as being of the sex to which the person has been reassigned;

-“Registrar” means the Registrar of Births, Deaths and Marriages, referred to in section 5 of the Births, Deaths and Marriages Registration Act 1998.
+Registrar means the Registrar of Births, Deaths and Marriages, referred to in section 5 of the Births, Deaths and Marriages Registration Act 1998.

 [Section 3 amended by No. 74 of 2003 s.
 61(3).]